landoskape/syd/docs/source/quickstart.rst

 There's a lot more you can do with SYD.
 To learn more, check out the following sections:

 .. list-table::
   :widths: 20 80
   :header-rows: 1

   * - Section
     - What for?
   * - :doc:`components`
     - Learn about the different types of parameters you can use to create your interactive plots.
   * - :doc:`tutorial`
     - Learn how to create more complex interactive plots with SYD.
+  * - :doc:`examples`
+    - See more fleshed out examples of how to use SYD.
   * - :doc:`api/index`
     - Learn about the SYD API and how to use it to create your own custom components.